10 Things to Look For In eDiscovery Software

 5. Powerful security

-Your eDiscovery software should have robust security measures in place.
+When harboring such sensitive information, it goes without saying that your eDiscovery software should have robust security measures in place.
 This will help protect against data privacy threats, misuse or loss of data, as well as external and internal access breaches.
 When it comes to your software provider’s security structure, be sure to do your homework.
 It’s a good idea to check to see which security certifications they have such as the EU-US privacy shield, ISO 27001, and Soc 2 Type II.
-If a provider has not acquired these certifications, it’s a major red flag.
+If a provider has not acquired these certifications, or are compliant with regulations specific to your industry, it’s a major red flag.
 When assessing an eDiscovery software provider for security, we urge you to touch base with your IT team to make sure no stone is left unturned.

 6. Defensible collection